louislam/dockge/README.md

 3. In Dockge, click the " Scan Stacks Folder" button in the top-right corner's dropdown menu
 4. Now you should see your stack in the list

-#### Is Dockge a Portainer replcement?
+#### Is Dockge a Portainer replacement?

 Yes or no. Portainer provides a lot of Docker features.
 While Dockge is currently only focusing on docker-compose with a better user interface and better user experience.

 If you want to manage your container with docker-compose only, the answer may be yes.

-If you still need to manage something like docker networks, signle containers, the answer may be no.
+If you still need to manage something like docker networks, single containers, the answer may be no.

 #### Can I install both Dockge and Portainer?